burnedpopcorn/PTWebLaucher/README.md

 Made as a workaround to the GX.GAMES size limit, it launches Both my Pizza Tower Ports from the GX.GAMES Platform by re-directing players to my website that hosts it

 > [!IMPORTANT]
-> A have made different ones for PT 1.1.0 and PTCU
+> I have made different ones for PT 1.1.0 and PTCU

 Source Code will be available if anyone wants to modify it to fit their needs
 > [!NOTE]